Find out more

 We are committed to equality, diversity and inclusion and continuously work towards ensuring that it is placed at the heart of everything that we do.
 This statement applies to all who work, study or volunteer with St George’s.

-St George’s strategic plan 2017-22 sets out the values that define what makes St George’s a distinctive community, guiding our behaviours and shaping our culture.
+St George’s strategic vision 2030 sets out the values that define what makes St George’s a distinctive community, guiding our behaviours and shaping our culture.

 In all our interactions, we believe in acting with integrity.
 Our values guide the way in which we aim to operate.